microsoft/msphpsql/README.md

 - This preview contains the PHP 7 port of the SQLSRV and PDO_SQLSRV drivers, and does not provide backwards compatibility with PHP 5.
 - Binding output parameter using emulate prepare is not supported.
 - ODBC 3.52 is supported but not 3.8.
+- Connection pooling in PDO_SQLSRV is not supported.

 ## Known issues